honestly-nuts/SCore-Utils/README.md

 cd Scuffed-Utils/
 ```
 #### Then, make sure the install script is executable and run the install script:
-note: only run the install script once or it will write a duplicate path in PATH envirment variable.
+note: only run the install script once or it will write a duplicate path in PATH environment variable.

 ```bash
 chmod +x install.sh